Manage contract

 Monitoring is crucial for several reasons:

-• Guaranteeing that the Swedish Regions get what has been requested.
+Guaranteeing that the Swedish Regions receive what has been requested.

-You should have planned the monitoring during the preparation phase, even if the details are finalized now.
+Already in the preparation phase, you should have planned for how to carry out the monitoring, even if the details are set now.
 Specifically, this involves determining:

-Procurement categories with particularly high risks are jointly monitored by the National Secretariat for Sustainable Procurement.
+Purchasing categories with particularly high risks are jointly monitored by the National Secretariat for Sustainable Public Procurement.
 The results are published here on the website.
-You can also contact the secretariat for information on which suppliers will be monitored during the year.
+You can also contact the secretariat for information about which suppliers will be monitored during the year.

-Supplier shall participate in and cooperate with [the contracting organisation] in the monitoring of the commitments in the Code of Conduct for Suppliers (clause 1) and the due diligence process (clause 2).
-Monitoring may be carried out through various methods such as dialogue, self-assessment, supply chain transparency and audits.
+Supplier shall participate in and cooperate with [contracting organisation’s] monitoring of the commitments in the Supplier Code of Conduct (section 1) and the due diligence process (section 2).
+Monitoring may be conducted through various methods such as dialogue, self-assessment, supply chain transparency and audits.

 Suppliers are required to participate in monitoring.